yyagol/gaeproxy/README.md

 # Google App Engine Proxy
-Python based application that act as a reverse proxy,<br> you can modify the data in both ways toward the origin and toward the client .
+Python based application that act as a basic reverse proxy,<br> you can modify the data in both ways toward the origin and toward the client.<br>
+This example uses only GET , but you get the picture

 ## Content :
 - app.yaml